 Most people believe the American Civil War ended on April 9, 1865 when Confederate Army General Robert E. Lee surrendered to Union Army Commander Ulysses S. Grant at Appomattox Court House.
 In reality, the war did not officially end until one month later when fleeing Confederate President Jefferson Davis was captured by Union Troops at Irwinville, Georgia.

-After Lee’s surrender, speculative plans were developed for Davis and his cabinet to flee further south where Confederate leaders would regroup and continue the struggle until better surrender terms could be secured from the North.
+After Lee’s surrender, speculative plans were developed for Davis and his cabinet to flee further south where Confederate leaders would regroup and continue the struggle until better surrender terms could be secured from the Union.
 President Davis however, met with his Confederate Cabinet for the last time on May 5, 1865, in Washington, Georgia and officially dissolved the Confederate government.
 In the predawn hours of May 10, near the tiny village of Irwinville in southern Georgia, Federal cavalry found Davis and his party.